Jason-Adam/go-wc/README.md

-# go_wc
+# Go Implementation of wc Command
-wc command line tool written in golang
+WC command written in golang.
+The wc command is used to count words, lines, characters of a file or stdin.